realaravinth/ids-matrix/README.md

 ## Installation

-  1. Place `ids-matrix` and `notify.sh` binary in `/usr/local/bin` of your server and give executable priveleges
+  1. Place `ids-matrix` binary in `/usr/local/bin` of your server
   2. Append the following to `/etc/pam.d/sshd`(always take backup of the original config):
-    `session optional pam_exec.so /usr/local/bin/notify.sh`
+    `session optional pam_exec.so /usr/local/bin/ids-matrix`

 ## Contributions
 Yes please!
 Fork this repo and send in PRs, I'll be happy to review and merge them!